 At the bottom of this divided social system were the maids, footmen and cooks.
 They worked long hours below stairs – from early in the morning to late at night – with only a few hours’ respite after lunch.
 In return for carrying out their duties, servants received food and accommodation as part of their contract.

 Typically, a middle-class family needed at least one servant to run their household.
-A wealthy family might have as many as seven servants: a cook, two maids and a housekeeper, in addition to the butler and footmen.
+A wealthy family in a large Victorian house might have as many as seven servants: a cook, two maids and a housekeeper, in addition to the butler and footmen.

 It would be wrong, however, to assume that all servants were fairly treated or even paid for their work.
 Many lived and worked in fairly primitive conditions, with little or no time off.